 The rate is often used because it is considered safe enough to maintain your savings over the long term, as long as your investments can yield a consistent average annual return of 4%.
 You should note, however, that market fluctuations and economic conditions could impact returns, so make sure you review and adjust your investment strategy regularly.

 Inflation and longevity are two other factors that can impact the effectiveness of the 25x retirement rule.
 Inflation can eat into your purchasing power over time, meaning that your expenses will increase as you age.
-Additionally, as people living longer, your retirement savings may need to last more time, perhaps even several decades.
+Additionally, as people live longer, your retirement savings may need to last more time, perhaps even several decades.

 How to Calculate the 25x Retirement Rule and Examples